duqian42707/cas-server-demos/001.cas-server-simple-executable/README.md

 Run the server web application as an executable WAR.
 Note that running an executable WAR requires CAS to use an embedded container such as Apache Tomcat, Jetty, etc.

-No servlet container is specified for the current build.
-Examine your `gradle.properties` file and modify the `appServer` property to point to the appropriate container of choice.
+The current servlet container is specified as `-tomcat`.

 ```bash
 java -jar build/libs/cas.war
 ```